 - 4 cups seafood broth see notes on making broth from shells

 - 1 tsp salt

-- Heat oil in a heavy bottom pot over medium high heat.
+- Heat oil in a heavy bottom pot over medium heat.
 Stir in flour using a wooden spoon.
 Continue stirring until roux is a dark copper penny color.
 This should take about 30 minutes.
 If it starts to brown too quickly, just turn the temperature down to medium low or remove from heat for a minute, then continue stirring.
 (Do not stop stirring because it will burn and taste horrible.
 If this happens, you will have to start over.)

-- After roux is copper penny colored, add onion, celery and pepper.
-Stir to combine 2-3 minutes until softened.
+- After roux is a dark copper penny color, add onion, celery, peppers and diced portion of sausage.
+Stir to combine 3-4 minutes until softened.

 - Serve with rice, chopped green onions and crusty french bread